The Eyes of Texas: Controversy

 Following those requests, interim UT president Jay Hartzell announced that the song would remain as the alma mater but that the university would work to "reclaim and redefine" the song by openly acknowledging its history.

 In October 2020, the University of Texas band was unable to perform the song at football games, due to a lack of members willing to play it.
 The athletic department stated that it would play a recorded version of the song prior to sports events.

 A March 2021 investigative report by The Texas Tribune published snippets of alumni and donor emails to president Hartzell.
 In these emails, the alumni and donors demanded that Hartzell take a stronger stance supporting "The Eyes of Texas" and threatened to cancel their financial contributions.
 In a statement, Hartzell apologized for the "abhorrent and hateful" emails from some of the alumni.
-The March 2021 report titled "The Eyes of Texas History Committee Report" confirmed the song's minstrel show "debuted in a racist setting, exceedingly common for the time", but found no racist intent.
+A March 2021 report titled "The Eyes of Texas History Committee Report" confirmed the song's minstrel show "debuted in a racist setting, exceedingly common for the time", but found no racist intent.

 The university announced in April 2021 that by 2022 there would be a new separate band for students who didn't want to play "The Eyes of Texas".
 However, this announcement was met with pushback, as opponents argued that forcing students into a different band was an attempt to create a "separate but equal" alternative that violated constitutional equal protection standards.

 On September 3, 2021, the Texas chapter of the NAACP filed a complaint with the U.S. Department of Education against the University of Texas for its continued use of the school song.
 The federal civil rights complaint alleged that "Black students, athletes, band members, faculty and alumni [were] being subjected to violations of the Civil Rights Act and a hostile campus environment over the 'offensive', 'disrespectful' and 'aggressive' use of the song".